w3c/wai-wcag-em/terms.md

 <dl>
 <dt id="complete">Complete processes</dt>
-<dd>From <a href="http://www.w3.org/TR/WCAG20/#cc3">WCAG 2.0 Conformance Requirement for Complete Processes</a>:<blockquote>
+<dd>From <a href="https://www.w3.org/TR/WCAG22/#cc3">WCAG 2.2 Conformance Requirement for Complete Processes</a>:<blockquote>
-When a web page is one of a series of web pages presenting a process (i.e., a sequence of steps that need to be completed in order to accomplish an activity), all web pages in the process conform at the specified level or better.
+When a Web page is one of a series of Web pages presenting a process (i.e., a sequence of steps that need to be completed in order to accomplish an activity), all Web pages in the process conform at the specified level or better.
 (Conformance is not possible at a particular level if any page in the process does not conform at that level or better.)</blockquote></dd>

 <dt id="conformance">Conformance</dt>
-<dd>From <a href="http://www.w3.org/TR/WCAG/#conformancedef">WCAG 2.0 definition for "conformance"</a>:
+<dd>From <a href="https://www.w3.org/TR/WCAG/#dfn-conform">WCAG 2.2 definition for "conformance"</a>:
 <blockquote>Satisfying all the requirements of a given standard, guideline or specification.</blockquote></dd>

 <dt id="common">Common web pages</dt>